Stabilization of Starobinsky-Vilenkin stochastic inflation by an environmental noise: Stochastic equations for slow-roll inflation

 is known as the slow-roll approximation.
 Note that eq.(36) follows from eq.(29) and the assumption $\Pi\simeq 0$.
 The slow-roll approximation fails if the variables $\epsilon=\frac{1}{16\pi G} (V^{\prime})^{2}(V+V_{0})^{-2}$ and $\tilde{\eta}=\frac{1}{8\pi G}V^{\prime\prime}(V+V_{0})^{-1} $ are of order 1.
 For deterministic systems we can restrict the initial values of the field and the time evolution in order to satisfy the requirement of small $\epsilon$ and $\tilde{\eta}$.
 It is more difficult to do it in a random system because the noise can move the system to the forbidden region of the field configurations.
 We can define the stochastic system in a required domain of field configurations by an imposition of boundary conditions (as discussed in \cite{venn}\cite{venn3}for the Starobinsky-Vilenkin stochastic equation with $\gamma=0$).
 However, the stochastic process and its probability distribution depend on the boundary conditions , e.g., for some potentials $V$ the limit $t\rightarrow \infty$ (the stationary distribution) exists for the process with the boundary conditions but does not exist if the boundary conditions are removed.
 Nevertheless, some correlation functions may have a negligible dependence on boundary conditions as discussed in \cite{venn}\cite{venn3} (for more on boundaries in diffusions see \cite{ikeda}).
 We show in the next section that in some models of inflation the assumption of $\gamma\neq 0$ allows to work without boundary conditions.

 The formula (36) for $H$ has been applied by most authors on stochastic inflation.
 It can be considered as a definition of $V$ in the Hamiltonian-Jacobi framework \cite{hamjac}\cite{hamjac2}\cite{pot}.
 It can be shown that eq.(36) is exact in a deterministic EKG system at large time \cite{randal}.
 If $H$ is known then in principle we can determine $a(\phi)$ (from eq.(33)) after solving the stochastic equations.
 We can obtain an explicit formula if we neglect the noise (as in eq.(36)) and apply the slow roll approximation (31) (without noise).
 Then, As discussed in sec.3 the correction to eq.(37) could be calculated as a perturbation series in the noise.
+Eq.(37) can be derived also from the exact formula for the mean value of the e-folds as the leading term of the saddle point expansion \cite{starven}\cite{habaejc}.

 We can generalize the stochastic equations (31) to multiple scalar fields \cite{starobmulti}\cite{venn3}$\phi=(\phi^{1}, ...,\phi^{D})$.
 Then, the noise $\eta=(\eta^{1},....,\eta^{D})$ (eq.(2)) consists of independent random Gaussian variables with the same variance.
 In eq.(31) $\phi$ and the noises should be treated as vectors, $V^{\prime}\rightarrow \nabla V$ and $(\partial_{t}\phi)^{2}\rightarrow \vert \partial_{t}\phi\vert^{2}$ (the length of the vector $\partial_{t}\phi$).
 We can calculate $a(\phi)$ if $V=V(\vert\phi\vert)$ is rotation invariant with